bersque/Bitcoin-VaR/README.md

 # Bitcoin-VaR
-Bitcoin VaR calcualtions using the GARCH procedure.
+Bitcoin Value at Risk calcualtions using different approaches: Historical, Parametric, GARCH and Monte Carlo.